alexa-games/litexa/docs/book/deployment.md

 Once again, you can view the result skill invocation names in the deployed model files at `.deploy/{yourDeploymentTarget}/model-{locale}.json`.

+### Deployment Target-based Skill Configuration

+You can change the skill behavior and language model based on the deployment target you are executing tests or deploying the skill for.
+Please see [DEPLOY variables]( /book/expressions.html#deploy-variables) for more information.

 ### Monetization

 Please see the [Monetization chapter](/book/monetization.html).